 Birth (First) Parent Grief & Loss

 Families experience profound grief and loss when children enter the child welfare system.
 Regardless of the circumstances, this grieving is valid, complex and often misunderstood.
 Despite its importance, few resources exist for parents whose children are parented by other caregivers, whether temporarily through foster care or long term through guardianship, kincare or adoption.
 Understanding more about everyone's grief and loss can help all family members and professionals better support the children we all care about.
 Remember, every story is unique!
-Please reference our Adoptee & Foster Voices and Trauma pages for more resources.
+Please reference our Adoptee & Foster Voices, Grief & Loss, Siblings and Trauma pages for more resources.

-This page is inspired by and dedicated to a brave birth/first parent whose children went into foster care and who reached out to ORPARC for support.
+This page is inspired by & dedicated to a brave birth/first/original parent, Crystal, whose children went into foster care and who reached out to ORPARC for support.
 We admire her courage!
-We would like to acknowledge there is a clear lack of supports and resources for birth parents.
-However, many general grief resources can still be helpful.
+We acknowledge there is a clear lack of supports & resources for birth parents.
+However, general grief resources can still be helpful.

 Websites